bkabrda/atomicapp-builder/README.md

                         registry instead of https --check-binary-images
                         Check whether binary images are obtainable from given registry
+  --keep-tmpdir         Keep tmpdir with sources of all the resolved apps and
+                        print a path to it --force-rebuild       Rebuild even if images are available in provided registry
   -q, --quiet           Only output names of built images after build is done -v, --verbose         Print lots of debugging information